-1. To determine that the BHC has complied with the prior notification requirements of the CBC Act and that changes in ownership between 10 percent and 25 percent have been reviewed for "rebuttable presumption" considerations.

-2. To determine that the BHC has complied with the reporting requirements of paragraph 12 of the CBC Act regarding changes in its board of directors or its chief executive officer that occur within 12 months of a change in control.
+- 1. To determine that the BHC has complied with the prior-notification requirements of the CBC Act and that changes in ownership between 10 percent and 25 percent have been reviewed for rebuttable presumption considerations. - To determine that the BHC has complied with the reporting requirements of paragraph 12 of the CBC Act regarding changes in its board of directors or its chief executive officer that occur within 12 months of a change in control. - 3.
+To determine that the BHC has complied with the reporting requirements of paragraph

-3. To determine that the BHC has complied with the reporting requirements of paragraph 9 of the CBC Act regarding loans made directly by the BHC secured by 25 percent or more of the outstanding voting stock of an insured depository institution (or bank holding company).
+9 of the CBC Act regarding loans made directly by the BHC secured by 25 percent or more of the outstanding voting stock of an insured depository institution (or bank holding company).

-1. Review the BHC's stock certificate register or log to determine if any person (or group of persons acting in concert) has acquired 10 percent or more of any class of voting securities.

-2. Review changes in control of between 10 percent and 25 percent of any class of voting

-3. When inspecting a BHC which was the subject of a change in control and a prior notification was filed, review the notification to determine that information submitted on management of the BHC is still valid.
-In cases where changes in directors or the chief executive officer occurred within 12 months of the change in control, determine if the BHC has reported such changes in compliance with paragraph 12 of the CBC Act.
+- 1. Review the BHC's stock certificate register or log to determine if any person (or group of persons acting in concert) has acquired 10 percent or more of any class of voting securities. - Review changes in control of between 10 percent and 25 percent of any class of voting securities to determine if the controlling party is the single largest shareholder. - When inspecting a BHC that was the subject of a change in control and when a prior notification was filed, review the notification to determine that information submitted on

-4. When inspecting a BHC which has redeemed any of its own shares subsequent to March 9, 1979, thereby lowering the number of shares outstanding, determine whether the holdings of any individual shareholder has increased proportionally to greater than 10 percent, which might trigger the rebuttable presumption of control which in turn might have required prior notification of a change in control.

-5. Review any loans made directly by the BHC that are secured by 25 percent or more of the outstanding shares of a bank (or bank holding company) and determine if the BHC has complied with the reporting requirements of paragraph 9 of the CBC Act.
+- the management of the BHC is still valid.
+When changes in directors or the chief executive officer occurred within 12 months of the change in control, determine if the BHC has reported such changes in compliance with paragraph 12 of the CBC Act. - 4.
+When inspecting a BHC that has redeemed any of its own shares subsequent to March 9, 1979, thereby lowering the number of shares outstanding, determine whether the holdings of any individual shareholder have increased proportionally to greater than 10 percent, which might trigger the rebuttable presumption of control and may require prior notification of a change in control. - 5.
+Review any loans made directly by the BHC that are secured by 25 percent or more of the outstanding shares of a bank (or bank holding company) and determine if the BHC has complied with the reporting requirements of paragraph 9 of the CBC Act.